lammps/lammps/doc/src/molecule.rst

 ----------

-*Groups* section:
+*Fragments* section:

-* one line per group
+* one line per fragment
 * line syntax: ID a b c d ...
-* a,b,c,d,... = IDs of atoms in group
+* a,b,c,d,... = IDs of atoms in fragment

-The ID of a group can only contain alphanumeric characters and underscores.
+The ID of a fragment can only contain alphanumeric characters and underscores.
 The atom IDs should be values from 1 to Natoms, where Natoms = # of atoms in the molecule.